Mariestad: History

 The city was founded in 1583 by Duke Charles, who later became King Charles IX of Sweden.
-The city is named after the his wife Marie of Pfalz.
+The city is named after his wife Marie of Pfalz.
 The coat of arms for Mariestad, an ox stepping out of the water, is said to be what Marie of Pfalz saw by the bay of Tidan in Mariestad when she first arrived there.

 Diocese

 Mariestad is one of two Swedish cities with a cathedral without a bishop's seat, the other being Kalmar.
 For political reasons, the diocese of Mariestad was presided over by a superintendent rather than a bishop from 1583 until 1646, when the superintendent was moved to Karlstad and the diocese of Mariestad was absorbed by that of Skara.